ctwawa33218/brcm-raid-ast2600/.gitlab/merge_request_templates/Bug-Fix.md

 ## Summary of work done
 (Add the summary of issue fixes/ Root cause/ Resolution/ Testing Steps & Results)

+## Related MR
+(Please include the related MR for this bug fix if any)

 /label ~defect
 (Do not remove this defect label)